lsshym/large-file-upload/README.md

   - `maxConcurrentTasks?: number` - Maximum number of concurrent tasks.
   - `maxRetries?: number` - Maximum number of retries for each task.
   - `retryDelay?: number` - Delay between retries in milliseconds.
+  - `lowPriority?: boolean` - Whether to use low priority mode for improved main thread performance.

 - `Task<T>`: Represents a task in the queue.